 This tool is useful for managing a rigorous editorial schedule.
-There is a learning curve, but Airtable provides use case templates to get you started.
-Here’s a screenshot of their digital content calendar template.
+There is a learning curve, but Airtable provides use-case templates to get you started.
+Here’s a screenshot of their content calendar template.

-I choose this template because it shows how Airtable can work for a large, prolific team.
-They also provide simple templates for smaller-scale projects such as the management of the editorial calendar for a blog.
+I choose this editorial calendar template because it shows how Airtable can work for a large, prolific team.
+They also provide simple content calendar templates for smaller-scale projects such as the management of a blog.